magicmarkh-zz/CyberArk-Onboard-Single-Account/README.md

 1. Download the ps1 file and place it on a machine or as part of a deployment package.
 2. Start the script using ./onboardaccount.ps1 -url "https://mypvwa.mycompany.com" -appid "MyCyberArkApplication" -safe "SafeName" -account       "AccountNameToVault" -AcctAddress "where the account resides...mycompany.com or machine name" -PlatformName "PlatformToBeAssigned" -ObjectName "CyberArk Object Name of account used to vault the new credential"

+## Certificate Authentication

+1. This script supports Certificate Authentication.
+Pass the object name of your certificate ("CN=MyComputer") if certificate authentication is configured    in your vault.
+For instructions, see the CyberArk CCP guide.
+2. It's suggested that you place the certificate in the user store of the account that will execute the script.